BradHutchings/Mmojo-Server/deploy/500-OpenClaw/01-Prerequisites.md

 - x86_64 CPU
   - There are portions of this recipe that will not work on ARM CPUs without adjustment.
   - I will add side notes in the future for use on ARM CPUs.
+  - So-called "AI" laptops and desktops are not helpful.
+Mmojo Server (llama.cpp) needs GPUs.
 - 32 GB RAM
   - Mmojo Server needs plenty of RAM to run an 8B paramter model.
 - Modern NVIDIA GPU with at least 4 GB VRAM